ShaKyaaRonit/react/README.md

 # Momentum Board

-Momentum Board is a portfolio-ready todo list app built with React, TypeScript, and Vite.
-It keeps the feature set easy to understand while still showing the kind of UI polish and state management that looks strong in a GitHub portfolio.
+Momentum Board is a todo list app built with React, TypeScript, and Vite.
+It keeps the feature set easy to understand.

 ## Features